Breaking Bad Molecules: Are MLLMs Ready for Structure-Level Molecular Detoxification?: Related Work

-For the evaluation of general-purpose MLLMs, researchers have developed systematic benchmarks across various task dimensions, including image captioning, Visual Question Answering (VQA), and code generation~\cite{kil2024mllm, kuang2025natural, wu2024plot2code}.
-In the chemistry and pharmaceutical domains, emerging benchmarks such as Molecule Captioning~\cite{li2024towards, ha2025mv}, MolTextQA~\cite{laghuvarapu2024moltextqa}, Mol-Hallu~\cite{li2025detect}, and MolPuzzle~\cite{guo2024can} have been proposed to assess model capabilities in molecular structure understanding, textual description, and task reasoning~\cite{huang2024chemeval, li2025chemvlm}.
+For evaluating general purpose MLLMs, researchers have developed systematic benchmarks across various task dimensions, including image captioning, Visual Question Answering (VQA), and code generation~\cite{kil2024mllm, kuang2025natural, wu2024plot2code}.
+In the chemistry and pharmaceutical domains, emerging benchmarks such as Molecule Captioning~\cite{li2024towards, ha2025mv}, MolTextQA~\cite{laghuvarapu2024moltextqa}, Mol-Hallu~\cite{li2025detect}, $\mathrm{S}^2$-Bench~\cite{li2025speaktostructure}, and MolPuzzle~\cite{guo2024can} have been proposed to assess model capabilities in molecular structure understanding, textual description, and task reasoning~\cite{huang2024chemeval, li2025chemvlm}.
 However, no established benchmark remains for evaluating MLLMs in the critical setting of toxicity repair.
 To our knowledge, this work is the \textbf{first to introduce toxicity repair as a benchmark task for general-purpose MLLMs} and to systematically evaluate their performance in molecular structure optimization and image-based chemical analysis.